 Where: The Beaumont, 8 Balderton Street, W1K 6TF

 Why: Berners Tavern is unashamedly luxurious – just check out the double-height ceiling and the walls lined with artwork.
-This taste for luxury continues with dessert via the likes of the Gin & Tonic Baked Alaska, which is filled with cucumber ice cream and flamed with gin at the table, then topped with raspberries and hibiscus - it's also the perfect size for two.
+This taste for luxury continues with dessert via the likes of their Baked Alaska, which is flamed at the table, then covered with their seasonal toppings - it's also the perfect size for two.

 Where: 10 Berners Street, W1T 3NP

 The best classic desserts in London